mbicknese/react-chat/README.md

 This repo contains a coding challenge.
 It showcases my workflow and skills at this point in developing React applications.

+## Usage

+First build the application

+    npm run build

+Followed by starting the server

+    npm start

 ## Progress tracking

 To track the progress of the challenge.
 A new commit will be made at least every 10 minutes.
 These commits do not include a scoped feature.
 Instead it has everything written up to that moment.
 I might make scoped commits when I think specific chunks should be isolated from the timer.
 Given that I can build the chunk under 10 minutes.